Still time to get a Pixelpole before Christmas. I have a few left. Buy now, I probably won't make more until spring.

 There are similar products designed for dune buggies, but they are not practical for bicycle use.
 They are too big and heavy and require 12v from the vehicle to run.
 There are simple LED strings that run off batteries that can be used on a bike, but they are monochrome and offer three patterns: On, off, and flashing.
 Boring!

 This product is designed for bicycle use and weighs only a few ounces.
 The pixel strip can be glued or wire-tied to a common bike flagpole, or run along the frame.
-The battery pack that powers the LED strip and lasts 4-6 hours, is the same type of battery pack used for many LED bicycle headlights.
+A battery pack of the same type used for many LED bicycle headlights powers the LED strip and lasts 4-6 hours.
+Or an adapter can be used to run them off a common USB cell phone booster pack.

 The driver module contains a tiny Arduino processor and a handful of discrete components to drive the LEDs.